Review and Outlook

 The Review and Outlook for period ending September 30, 2016 is not yet available

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Focused Growth Fund declined 0.83% in the first quarter, yet outperformed the Russell 2500 Growth Index by 183 basis points due to differences in sector weights relative to the index.
+Baron Focused Growth Fund increased 1.37% in the second quarter, yet trailed the Russell 2500 Growth Index by 593 basis points.
+During the quarter, stock selection and, to a lesser degree, relative sector weights.

 Back to Top